nyukhalov/CarND-PID-Control-Project/writeup.md

 - `K_i = 0.0005;`
 - `K_d = 3.8;`

-A higher speed (up to 60 MPH) is drivable, but not that smooth as safe.
+A higher speed (up to 60 MPH) is drivable but not that smooth as safe.
 After 60 MPH the given controller is not able to control the car.

 ### Steering smoothing

 Using the total PID's error as the value of steering angle resulted in jerky driving.
-This could make the car not stable and it is simply not comfortable for people to experience such jerk while driving.
+This could make the car not stable and it is simply not comfortable for people to experience such a jerk while driving.

-In order to solve the issue I used low-pass filter to filter spikes of steering angle values.
+In order to solve the issue, I used a low-pass filter to filter spikes of steering angle values.

-The filter's coefficients were choosen manually after several experiments.
+The filter's coefficients were chosen manually after several experiments.
 The values are:

 - current value gain: `0.3`
 - previous value gain: `1-0.3=0.7`

-After implementing the filter the car started driving much much smooth, but lost a bit of responsiveness.
+After implementing the filter the car started driving much smoother but lost a bit of responsiveness.

 ### Choosing PID hyperparameters